-From the Gergeti Trinity Church, if you look back down the paved road that the vehicles come from you’ll see a large parking lot.
+From the Gergeti Trinity Church, if you look in the direction of the paved road that the vehicles come from, you’ll see a large parking lot.
 Behind that is where the mountains continue to climb up and beyond towards Mount Kazbek.
 This is where the fun begins.

 From the large paved carpark, there’s a short steep hill immediately behind it that you need to climb.
 There’s a relatively worn trail, although when I was there in mid-November it was covered in snow and hard to follow.

 Still, it’s pretty straight forward, you simply need to continue following the ridge up and up and up as it climbs higher towards Mount Kazbek.
 Naturally, the views get better and better as you climb higher.
 After the first hour, you’ll look back to spectacular views of the church down below against the backdrop of the mountains.
 After another while, you’ll lose sight of the church altogether and be surrounded just by the Caucasus’ peaks.

 The trail was slightly covered in snow but still visible as I continued.
 I eventually came to a plateau which was covered completely in snow.
 There were some small rock formations but they were submerged in white powder.
 A quick check on Maps.Me and I realised that I’d made it to Sabertse Pass at 3000m.